grebmann1/cta-cheat-sheet/Documentation/Storage/FileStorage.md

 | Unlimited     | `10 GB`  | `2GB`
 | Developer     | 20 MB   | N/A

 ## File Connect (External Data Storage)
 With Files Connect, Salesforce users can access, share, and search external data from systems like `Quip`, `Google Drive`, `SharePoint`, or `Box`.

-Be aware, File Connect isn't made to replace "Attachement", it's only to access Personnal files and share it.
+File Connect is not meant to replace "Attachments"; it's for accessing personal files and sharing them.

 ## External Data Storage with App Exchange

 ### List of Solutions (Sample)
-This is a non exhaustive list of solutions available in App Exchange.
+This is a non-exhaustive list of solutions available in App Exchange.
 - S-Drive `Recommended`
 - CloudFiles
 - S3-link | Amazon Connector

 ## S-Drive (Recommended Solution)
- External tool available in App Exchange
+External tool available in App Exchange.

 ### Storage
- S-Drive is using Amazon S3 to store the data.
+S-Drive utilizes Amazon S3 for data storage.

 ### Key Features
 - File management, Microsoft format editor
 - E-Signature with DocuSign
 - Tooling API for migration
 - Salesforce Sharing model

 ### Migration
- Migration can be done using their tooling API to migrate the files in Amazon S3 and link them to Salesforce records.
+Migration can be performed using their tooling API to migrate files in Amazon S3 and link them to Salesforce records.